mrkaurelius/agyso-zkdaovote/README.md

 Go codebase for zk.

-`zk/cmd/zkdaovote-cli` handles zkdaovote protocol initialisation which includes circuit and key generation.
+`zk/cmd/zkdaovote-cli` handles zkdaovote protocol initialization which includes circuit and key generation.

-`zk/cmd/zkdaovote-service` serves an HTTP service for performing generation and proof submition to aligned layer.
-It uses `daovote-rs` for aligned network operaitons.
+`zk/cmd/zkdaovote-service` serves as an HTTP service for performing generation and proof submission to the aligned layer.
+It uses `daovote-rs` for aligned network operations.

 ### sdk

-`daovote-rs` uses aligned-sdk for submitting proofs to aligned layer.
-It's also generates calldata for `app` to use.
+`daovote-rs` uses aligned-SDK for submitting proofs to the aligned layer.
+It also generates call data for `app` to use.

-Used aligned_layer verison: `v0.9.2`.
+Used aligned_layer version: `v0.9.2`.

-### smartcontract
+### smart-contract

-An Hardhat project which inludes `AGYSODaoVoteValidator.sol` contract.
+A Hardhat project which includes `AGYSODaoVoteValidator.sol` contract.
 Our contract verifies vote proof and set state accordingly.

 ### app